Posted: May 13, 2019

 There are more than 600,000 licensed motorcycles in Illinois.
 There are 8,529,404 licensed drivers in our state.
 There were 162 motorcycle accidents in Illinois in 2017, the last year for which full and reliable data is available.
 That same year, motorcycle accidents accounted for 14.3% of all fatal traffic accidents in our state, despite the fact that only 7.2% of households in Illinois own a motorcycle.

 Knowing and following Illinois motorcycle laws is not a guarantee against injury, but the practice is a good way to help guard against an accident and to give enough time to properly respond to an accident being caused by someone else.
 If you have already been injured in an accident or if you have lost a loved one, please call 618-888-8888 to schedule a complimentary consultation with one of the Illinois motorcycle accident lawyers at Brown & Brown today.
-Located in Fairview Heights, we serve all surrounding areas.
+Located in Illinois, we serve all surrounding areas.

 Illinois Motorcycle Safety Equipment Regulations